FALL 2022 ENGLISH 1121 –(add your section#)

 English 1101 or equivalent

 This course will meet twice a week online for an hour and fifteen minutes on Zoom.
 I have emailed you the Zoom info (and it can also be found on Blackboard).
-This meeting is required.
+Students must commit to scheduled class times.

 You will have homework due by noon each Wednesday and Friday.
 I will post all the work for each week by noon each Monday.
 Many times, I will ask you to respond to each other’s writing.
 We will work on developing community both in our Zooms, and in our online written community– by writing.
 This work is also required!